seitanmen/Joycon2forMac/README.md

    ./build/Joycon2BLEReceiver  # For BLE-only mode (data display only)
    ```
 4. **The app will**:
-   - Scan for Joy-Con devices
+   - Scan for Switch2 Controller devices
    - Automatically connect when found
    - Display real-time sensor data (BLE_ONLY mode)
    - Emulate HID inputs (FULL mode)